sf-wdi-27-28/rails_simple_blog/README.md

 * Be mindful of spelling.
 * Commit your changes as you go.

+**Do not copy and paste the commands.**  It is ok to copy and paste the html.erb code only.
+Typing the rest in will help you to remember it and think about what it does.

 #### Submission instructions

 You'll be creating your rails app in another directory - **NOT** inside this repo.